mherradi/Power-BI/README.md

 ## About Me

-I’m a dedicated data enthusiast with a robust background in Power BI.
+&nbsp;&nbsp;&nbsp;I’m a dedicated data enthusiast with a robust background in Power BI.
 With significant experience in converting raw data into actionable insights, I specialize in building interactive dashboards and empowering businesses to make informed, data-driven decisions.
 This portfolio highlights my expertise in Power BI and my ability to visually present complex data in a clear and impactful way.

 ## [1. **📈 Market Analysis Dashboard**](https://github.com/M-Herradi/Power-BI-Portfolio/tree/main/Market%20Analysis%20Dashboard)